AnnaSyah/AnnaSyah/README.md

 Researcher
 ----------

 I am a Lecturer and Researcher in the Department of Informatics Engineering.
-My research focuses on Information Technology, Pervasive Computing, and Big Data Analytics.
+My research focuses on Information Technology, Context-aware Computing, and Big Data Analytics.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [this site](http://itp.ac.id/dosen/profil-dosen/anna-syahrani)